How we chose the best moving companies for your TX to ND move

 All local and intrastate movers operating in the Flickertail State are regulated by the North Dakota Department of Transportation (NDDOT).

 Each mover in good standing is issued an NDDOT Number, which consumers may check the status and validity of by calling the phone number listed below.
-Make sure the moving company you use has a license before hiring.
+Before you book, double-check that your moving company is properly licensed.

 -